 Some candidates choose to recruit a campaign team.
-These are people who will help you share your message on social media, and spread the word about your campaign.
+These are people who will help you distribute flyers, share your message on social media, put up posters and spread the word about your campaign.
 Remember: you don't have to have a campaign team to win!